A Helper’s Guide to Electrical Fasteners: Wire Nuts to Cable Ties

 Using these fasteners correctly is a matter of safety and code compliance.
 Always keep these points in mind:

 - Verify wire gauge compatibility on the manufacturer’s packaging for any connector you use.
-Using a connector that is too large or too small can result in a loose, hazardous connection.
+Using a connector that is too large or too small for the intended conductors can result in a poor or unsafe connection.

-- Only use fasteners that are “listed” and “labeled” by a recognized testing laboratory (like UL) for their intended purpose (e.g., direct burial, high temperature).
+- Only use fasteners and connectors that are “listed” and “labeled” by a recognized testing laboratory (such as UL) for their intended purpose (for example, direct-burial rated, high-temperature rated, or listed for grounding).

 - Proper electrical insulation is the goal.
-After a splice is made, no conductive parts should be exposed.
+After a splice is made with a listed connector or device, no conductive parts that could be contacted should be exposed.

 Properly using these fasteners is a core skill that separates amateurs from professionals.
 To deepen your understanding and stay current with code, explore our courses on proper wiring and termination techniques.